tinymovr/Tinymovr/docs/api/guide.rst

 Saves board configuration to Non-Volatile Memory.

 .. note::
-    Saving config to NVM only works when Tinymovr is in idle mode, otherwise the command is ignored.
+    Saving config only works when Tinymovr is in idle mode, otherwise the command is ignored.

 Arguments
 ---------